dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/vendor-assessment.md

 Question: Why is assessing the risks associated with vendor solutions important?
 A: Risk assessment is irrelevant in vendor evaluations.
-B: Assessing risks is crucial to understand potential challenges and mitigate them effectively, ensuring informed decision-making.
+B: Assessing risks is crucial to understand challenges and make informed decisions.
-C: Risks are assessed only to fulfill legal requirements.
+C: Risks are assessed only to fulfill legal requirements for the business.
 D: Risk assessment is only for the vendor's benefit, not the business.
 Answer: B
 Explanation: Assessing the risks associated with each vendor solution is a crucial part of Vendor Assessment.
 It helps in understanding the potential challenges and implications of selecting a particular vendor, allowing the business to mitigate these risks effectively and make well-informed decisions.

 Question: Can Vendor Assessment utilize business analysis artifacts?
 A: No, business analysis artifacts are unrelated to vendor assessments.
-B: Yes, Vendor Assessment can utilize business analysis artifacts like requirements documents, user stories, and features lists to derive evaluation criteria.
+B: Vendor Assessment uses requirements and user stories for evaluation criteria.
-C: Business analysis artifacts are only used for internal team assessments.
+C: Business analysis artifacts are only used for internal team assessments and not for vendor evaluations.
 D: These artifacts are solely for legal documentation purposes.
 Answer: B
 Explanation: Vendor Assessment can effectively utilize various business analysis artifacts such as requirements documents, user stories, and features lists.
 These artifacts help in deriving the criteria for evaluating potential vendors, ensuring that the evaluation aligns with the specific needs and expectations outlined in these documents.